KDE/digikam-doc/setup_application/database_settings.rst

 Set the **Core Db Name** field to the name of the first database that is used to store photo metadata.

 Set the **Thumbs Db Name** field to the name of the second database that is used to store the wavelet-compressed thumbnails.
-The path to store the thumbnails data can be stored locally to prevent huge data exchange between the server and the application computer.
+The path to store the thumbnails data can be stored locally (in a SQLite database) to prevent huge data exchange between the server and the application computer.
 Storing the thumbnails in remote can decrease the application performances and introduce time latency with large collections.
+Changing this value (from the local drive to remote or vice versa) will trigger a full scan of the collection.

 Set the **Similarity Db Name** field to the name of the third database that is used to store the similarity finger-prints produced by the fuzzy search engine.